haroonalbar/react-portfolio-2.0/notes.md

 use hero icon for icons in contact

 there are issues with skill and projects but we will see if we can fix it later

+after making the contactme component

+use react hooks from
+to get the data from the from
+yarn add react-hook-form